 TCM Approach – A Paradigm Shift in Transport Management

-TCM is all about smart and strategic thinking to remodel goods or products mobility.
-Multi model transportation, hub concepts, facility relocation, shared and last mile services, demand management and the traditional JIT practices come in to play a synergystic game in the modern mobility management.
+TCM is all about smart and strategic thinking to remodel goods or product mobility.
+Multi-model transportation, hub concepts, facility relocation, shared and last-mile services, demand management, and traditional JIT practices come into play as a synergistic game in modern mobility management.

 As for staff transport, the concept of TCM or Mobility Management simply allows employees to receive a mobility budget instead of a car allowance.
 This budget acts as a financial incentive that drives employees to choose sustainable means of travel.
 Instead of calculating costs per car in the TCO model, the TCM approach considers all aspects of mobility.
 Thus, the costs are calculated per mobility user.

 Technologies from AI to cryptocurrency and online shopping are changing how we live and what it means to be human.
-CEO’s and IT leaders must help their organizations adapt in this changing world.
+CEOs and IT leaders must help their organizations adapt to this changing world.

 Traditionally, companies use a Transport or Fleet manager to manage company vehicles.
 This role has become the point of managing all transport-related expenditures over time.

-But with the IoT, this role has evolved to a more data-centric decision making role which includes the need assessment as well with varying new options of transportation.
+But with the IoT, this role has evolved to a more data-centric decision-making role which includes the need assessment as well as varying new options of transportation.